tabsdata/tutorials/README.md

 Collections are logical containers for Tabsdata tables and functions.
 Hence, before creating any tabsdata functions, we need to create a collection.
 You can read more about them [here](https://docs.tabsdata.com/latest/guide/03_key_concepts/main.html#collections).

-**Note**: If you have completed [Getting Started](https://docs.tabsdata.com/latest/guide/02_getting_started/main.html), then you would already have a collection called ``tutorial`` and don't need to do this step.

 To create a collection called ``tutorial``, run the following command:

 ```
 $ td collection create tutorial
 ```

+**Note**: If you have completed [Getting Started](https://docs.tabsdata.com/latest/guide/02_getting_started/main.html), then you would already have a collection called ``tutorial`` and don't need to do this step.

-Now that we have created a collection, we’re ready to implement a publisher.
+Now that we have created a collection, we’re ready to register the publisher with the collection.

 # Step 3.
 Register the Publisher